Opinion | The Supreme Court should be reformed. But court packing is a terrible idea.

 It is still unclear what the court will do with Roe, and no single ruling would justify changing the court.
 That would invite criticism that the legislative branch was further politicizing the judicial one, upending the court because lawmakers dislike the policy outcomes that have resulted from justices’ decisions.

 The reasons to reform the court lie largely in political leaders’ machinations, which have discouraged moderation and promoted extremism on the bench.
-Led by Minority Leader Mitch McConnell (R-Ky.), Senate Republicans have obliterated the fair play and restraint that lawmakers used to exhibit when considering judicial nominees — first by rejecting Obama nominee Merrick Garland and then by ramming through Justices Neil M. Gorsuch, Brett M. Kavanaugh and Amy Coney Barrett, prompting an ideological shift on the court that could spell Roe’s demise.
+Led by Minority Leader Mitch McConnell (R-Ky.), Senate Republicans have obliterated the fair play and restraint that lawmakers used to exhibit when considering judicial nominees — first by rejecting Obama nominee Merrick Garland and then by ramming through Neil M. Gorsuch, Brett M. Kavanaugh and Amy Coney Barrett, prompting an ideological shift on the court that could spell Roe’s demise.

 For their part, presidents increasingly search for relatively young, ideologically zealous nominees rather than those with the most judicious temperament.
 This has led to an ideological chasm on the court and provided an incentive for ambitious lower-court judges to adjust their rulings to please partisan activists.